garciaalan186/squeaky-clean/README.md

 Squeaky Clean (or Squeaky) capitalizes on the modularity and granularity of Clean Architecture, SOLID principles, and GoF + DDD patterns.
 By doing so, it maximizes parallelization and wall-clock velocity while minimizing both the "hallucination blast radius" and operational costs.

-The framework defines an **Architectural DSL** to orchestrate atomic, pattern-specialized agents that run efficiently on compact, low-parameter models.
-The **Squib** between tiers is a frozen, validated grammar (~200 chars per class, machine-checkable), ensuring the cheaper tier never has to guess what the more capable tier meant.
+The framework defines an Architectural DSL called **Squib** to orchestrate atomic, pattern-specialized agents that run efficiently on compact, low-parameter models.
+The Squib between tiers is a frozen, validated grammar (~200 chars per class, machine-checkable), ensuring the cheaper tier never has to guess what the more capable tier meant.

 ## Quick Start